-Table 55 Network Setting > NAT > Port Triggering
+Table 58 Network Setting > NAT > Port Triggering

 LABEL DESCRIPTION Open Start Port The open port is a port (or a range of ports) that a server on the WAN uses when it sends out a particular service.
 The Device forwards the traffic with this port (or range of ports) to the client computer on the LAN that requested the service.
 This is the first port number that identifies a service.
-Open End Dort This is the last part number that identifies a convice Open End Port This is the last port number that identifies a service.
+Open End Port This is the last port number that identifies a service.
 Open Proto.
 This is the open transport layer protocol.
 Modify Click the Edit icon to edit this rule.
 Click the Delete icon to delete an existing rule.

-Table 55 Network Setting > NAT > Port Triggering (continued)
+Table 58 Network Setting > NAT > Port Triggering (continued)